alidanapour/chip8_emulator/Product_Document.md

 For Release 1, we underestimated the number of hours needed for some deliverables and overestimated the number of hours needed for other deliverables, the net effect is an underestimation of 9.5 hours (6%).
 We increased the estimated effort hours for all remaining deliverable by 6% and asked members to track their hours more carefully in future releases.

 As we implemented the emulator, we also added new deliverables and modified some existing ones.
-For example, instead of splitting the implementation of opcodes into 2 releases, we decided to implement all of them in release 1, so that we can test any Chip-8 program on our emulator.
+For example, instead of splitting the implementation of opcodes into 2 releases, we decided to implement all of them in Release 1, so that we can test any Chip-8 program on our emulator.
 We also divided the emulator into more concrete subtasks such as: screen implementation and automating ROM loading.
 We will continue updating this Work Breakdown for upcoming releases.

 **UPDATED**: **January 27, 2019**: Below is a snapshot of out current Work Breakdown Spreadsheet, taken on February 27, 2019.